Inside Fayetteville’s newly approved 2040 plan

 FAYETTEVILLE, Ark.
-(KFTA) — The City of Fayetteville is considering what to do with un-used space in the city.
+(KNWA) — The City of Fayetteville is considering what to do with un-used space in the city.

 The newly approved 2040 plan is heavily focused on two main goals; Establishing attainable housing and the development of un-used space.